xOptimizer/CarPlaneRecoganization-DL-project-/README.md

  - Download all the Python Libraries Required for Machine Learning ![](https://www.geeksforgeeks.org/best-python-libraries-for-machine-learning/)

 ## Dataset
-The dataset used for training and evaluation of the model is not included in this repository due to its large size.
-However, you can obtain a similar dataset from publicly available sources such as Kaggle, ImageNet, or other image repositories.
-Ensure that the dataset is organized into separate folders for cars and planes, with appropriate train, validation, and test splits.
+The dataset used for training and evaluation of the model is also included in this repository .
+However, you can also obtain a similar dataset from publicly available sources such as Kaggle, ImageNet, or other image repositories.
+Ensure that the dataset is organized into separate folders for cars and planes, with appropriate train  and test splits.

 ## Model Architecture
 The image recognition model is based on a deep convolutional neural network.
 It comprises several convolutional layers, activation functions, pooling layers, and fully connected layers.
 The specific architecture can be found in the code.